bebound/mooo/README.md

 [![PyPI version](https://badge.fury.io/py/mooo.svg)](https://badge.fury.io/py/mooo)

-`mooo` is a lightweight HTTP proxy written in Python.
+Mooo is a lightweight HTTP proxy written in Python.
 You can run it in a server then use it to access the internet.

 ## Quick Start

 ### Option 1: Start Python server

-1. Install `mooo`
-   `pip install mooo`
+1. Install moon with `pip install mooo`

 2. Start the proxy server